spryker/spryker-docs/docs/scos/dev/features/202108.0/product-options/product-options-feature-overview.md

 {% endinfo_block %}

 ## Product Options in the Storefront

 On the product detail page, the new product option group (1) will be displayed as a drop-down list with the option values (2).

 ![image](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Product+Management/Product+Options/Product+Options+Overview/product-option-yves.png)

 For more information about what other actions customers can perform on the product detail page, see [Shop Guide - Managing Products](/docs/scos/user/user-guides/{{page.version}}/shop-user-guide/shop-guide-managing-products.html).

-## Current Constraints
+## Current constraints

 {% info_block infoBox %}

 Currently, the feature has the following functional constraints which are going to be resolved in the future.

 {% endinfo_block %}

-* product options are available in all the stores where the corresponding concrete product is available
+* Product options are available in all the stores where the corresponding concrete product is available
-* unlike cart, shopping list does not support product options
+* Unlike cart, shopping list does not support product options
-* if you add a product with an option to shopping list, the product option gets discarded
+* If you add a product with an option to shopping list, the product option gets discarded
-* you cannot define product option prices in a per-merchant manner
+* You cannot define product option prices in a per-merchant manner
-* if you create a product option, the price will be the same for all merchants
+* If you create a product option, the price will be the same for all merchants
-* unlike other prices in Spryker, product option price is not bound to any of the available price types (DEFAULT or ORIGINAL)
+* Unlike other prices in Spryker, product option price is not bound to any of the available price types (DEFAULT or ORIGINAL)